The Modern British Holstein

 The British Holstein breed does not rest on its laurels.
 Performance is regularly reviewed by Holstein UK on behalf of breeders, in conjunction with industry partners, notably AHDB Dairy and British AI companies.
-The breed has recently addressed fertility concerns, with the introduction of the Fertility Index, resulting in a reduction in calving intervals by over 10 days since 2009.
-Furthermore the use of the Locomotion trait in the UK has been a major success, especially considering its low correlation with stature compared with conventional leg and feet traits.
+View the latest production trends here.

 Over the years UK breeders have been at the forefront of adoption of new breeding technologies.
 AI and embryo transfer have allowed both elite and commercial breeders to rapidly disseminate the best bloodlines within their herds as well enhancing the marketing of their genetics.